arrogantrabbit/ai-storj-node-web-monitor/README.md

 ```

 #### Remote Monitoring
 The monitor can connect to a simple TCP log stream from another machine.
-This requires a log forwarding utility on the storagenode machine (e.g., `socat`, `ncat`, or a custom script) that streams new log lines to a network port.
+This requires a log forwarding utility on the storagenode machine (see `log_processor.py` included in this package) that streams new log lines to a network port.

 ```bash
 # Example connecting to a remote node at 192.168.1.100 on port 9999